ESG Data Table

 Environmental Performance Indicators Scope of Aggregation Calculation Method, Emissions Intensity, etc.

-Scope 1 (from Energy Sources) Emissions Fuel consumption#4 × fuel unit calorific value × fuel CO2 emission factor
+Scope 1 (from Energy Sources) Emissions Fuel consumption × fuel unit calorific value × fuel CO2 emission factor

 The unit calorific values and CO2 emission factors are based on "Greenhouse Gas Emissions Accounting, Reporting, and Disclosure System" which is provided in the "Act on Promotion of Global Warming Countermeasures."
 However, for city gas in Japan, we use basic emission factors or alternative value from "Emission Factors by Gas Suppliers (for the calculation of GHG emissions by specified emitters)" published by the Ministry of the environment and the Ministry of Economy, Trade and Industry of Japan.

-In FY2022 and FY2023, as for overseas non-production sites for which we do not have actual fuel consumption figures, we have made estimates based on the fuel consumption at similar sites, using floor space ratios and other factors.
+As for sites for which we do not have actual fuel consumption data, we have made estimates based on the fuel consumption at similar sites, using floor space ratios and other factors.

-In FY2022 and FY2023, as for overseas non-production sites for which we do not have actual purchased electricity amounts, we have made estimates based on purchased electricity at similar sites, using floor space ratios and other factors.
+As for sites for which we do not have actual purchased electricity data, we have made estimates based on purchased electricity at similar sites, using floor space ratios and other factors.

-Ministry of the Environment DB: Ministry of the Environment's "Emission Intensity Database for Calculating Greenhouse Gas Emissions etc. of Organizations through their Supply Chains" (FY2021 emissions; Ver.
-3.2 applied, FY2022 emissions; Ver.
+Ministry of the Environment DB: Ministry of the Environment's "Emission Intensity Database for Calculating Greenhouse Gas Emissions etc. of Organizations through their Supply Chains" (FY2022 emissions; Ver.
 3.3 applied, FY2023 emissions; Ver.
-3.4 applied)
+3.4 applied, FY2024 emissions; Ver.
+3.5 applied)

 LCI-DB: LCI Database IDEAv2 (for calculation of supply chain GHG emissions)